 The adjustability of your walking poles affects how easy they are to use and store.
 I always recommend choosing walking poles that are adjustable in length so you can adapt them to different terrains and preferences.

-For example, you may want to shorten your poles when going uphill or lengthen them when going downhill, which can make a big difference in the overall difficulty of your walk.
+For example, you may want to shorten your poles when going uphill or lengthen them when going downhill, which can greatly affect the overall difficulty of your walk.

 Common Adjustment Devices You May Encounter